wmeints/effective-llm-applications/manuscript/11-working-with-agents.md

 In the context of Semantic Kernel and LLMs in general, an agent is a component in an application that has access to a list of tools and interacts with an LLM.
 The agent receives an initial set of instructions that sets the goal and kicks off the agent process.
 The agent can use memory to keep track of previous actions to help it achieve the goal set in the instructions.

-In [#s](...) we covered how Semantic Kernel implements a loop to make it possible to call multiple tools when you submit a prompt to the kernel.
+In [#s](#getting-started-with-semantic-kernel) we covered how Semantic Kernel implements a loop to make it possible to call multiple tools when you submit a prompt to the kernel.
 This loop is the core of how an agent works in Semantic Kernel.
 The workflow of an agent is shown in [#s](#agent-processing-loop).

-The memory component of the agent can be used as a key/value store to keep information for the longer term.
-You can use a typical database with a vector index for this.
-Semantic Kernel has support for many variations since you can use the same storage for implementing the RAG pattern.

 {#agent-processing-loop}
 ![The agent processing loop]